-Bradley T. Lennie is a partner in the Health Sciences Department and Intellectual Property Litigation Practice Group of Pepper Hamilton LLP, resident in the Washington office.
+Bradley T. Lennie is a partner in the Health Sciences Department and Intellectual Property Department of Pepper Hamilton LLP, resident in the Washington office.

 Mr. Lennie has substantial patent litigation experience, including representing patent holders and accused infringers in the U.S. Patent & Trademark Office and federal district courts throughout the United States.
 Mr. Lennie also has extensive experience representing clients in appeals before the Court of Appeals for the Federal Circuit.
 He has additional litigation experience in state and federal courts involving trademark, trade secret and trade dress claims.